brendanjohnw/Customer-Footfall-Count/README.md

 The following project is a computer vision customer footfall counter that utilizes OpenCV for object tracking and detection.
 The detectiion mechanism was supplemented by pre-trained YoloV4 datasets, which were adapted from Common Objects in Common (COCO).

-The main application of the project was to count the in-rate and out-rate of people enterring a particular premise such as a train station shopping mall or retail store.
+The main application of the project was to count the in-rate and out-rate of people enterring a particular premise such as a shopping mall or retail store.

 ## Features